GOP ramping up grassroots, state-level efforts with new initiative before 2020

 "This new organizing program will help us recruit organizers who will become our future leaders and grow the party, win more elections up and down the ticket, and build the organizing infrastructure our nominee will need to take back the Oval Office.”

-But the party faced a potentially long primary season as their list of 2020 presidential candidates continued to grow and the party seemed poised for a vigorous debate over whether it would take a more progressive -- versus moderate -- approach to challenging President Trump.
+But the DNC faced a potentially long primary season as their list of 2020 presidential candidates continued to grow and the party seemed poised for a vigorous debate over whether it would take a more progressive -- versus moderate -- approach to challenging President Trump.
 Republicans, meanwhile, had the advantage of unifying behind the president.

 CLICK HERE TO GET THE FOX NEWS APP

-Polling in May has mostly shown Former Vice President Joe Biden beating Trump in a general election.
-A poll from May 22, however, showed the two tying in 2020.
+Polling in May has mostly shown Former Vice President Joe Biden beating Trump in a general election but a poll from May 22 showed the two tying in 2020.

-Heading into the 2020 elections, Democrats also faced millions in debt and lagged behind the RNC's record-breaking fundraising numbers.
+Heading into the 2020 elections, Republicans continually led Democrats, who faced millions in debt, with record-breaking fundraising numbers.
 In April, Republicans raised a record $15.9 million after taking in $45.8 million in the first quarter of 2019.
 Democrats only managed to raise $6.6 million in April.